cesanta/mongoose/docs/c-api/dns.h/mg_send_dns_query.md

                          int query_type);
 ---

-Send a DNS query to the remote end.
+Sends a DNS query to the remote end.